ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 Before using the environment, you must activate it at the beginning of every session.

-If you are using conda, activate the python 3.9.19 environment first:
+If you are using conda, activate the conda python 3.9.19 environment first:

 ```bash
 conda activate python_3_9_19